Athletic Training M.S. How to apply

-Athletic Training M.S.
-How to apply**

 - Minimum of 50 hours of athletic training exploration with a certified athletic trainer

-- Submit two letters of recommendations (one from the athletic trainer who oversaw the majority of exploration hours and one from a professor in a major or science course.)
+- Submit two letters of recommendation (one from the athletic trainer who oversaw the majority of exploration hours and one from a professor in a major or science course.)

 - Meet the AT Program Technical Standards

 - If an international applicant, submit a Test of English as a foreign language (TOEFL) score

 (Read more detailed information for international students.)